Reproduce, fix, verify

 4. Then run the full auth test suite and report results

-That extra instruction costs us about 30 seconds to write.
+The extra instruction costs about thirty seconds to write.
 It has prevented at least four incomplete fixes in the last two months.

 What happened

-The first time we applied this loop strictly, Claude Code's reproduction test revealed something we hadn't expected: the bug only manifested when two conditions were true simultaneously — a stale token AND a specific network timeout.
-Our original bug report mentioned only the symptom, not the conditions.
+The first time we applied the loop strictly, Claude Code's reproduction test revealed something we had not seen: the bug only fired when two conditions were true at once, a stale token AND a specific network timeout.
+Our original bug report mentioned only the symptom.
 The reproduction test exposed both.

 The fix took four lines.
-The verification pass caught one unrelated test that was already broken but that we'd missed.
-We fixed that too, as a separate commit.
+The verification pass caught one unrelated test that was already broken and that we had been ignoring.
+We fixed it in a separate commit.

-The PR looked different from our usual bugfix PRs: it had a new test, a small targeted change, and a clean test run.
-Reviewers approved it in 10 minutes because the evidence was all there.
+The PR looked different from our usual bugfix PRs.
+It had a new test, a small targeted change, and a clean test run.
+Reviewers approved it in ten minutes because the evidence was already assembled.

 What we learned

-- Never say "fix this bug" — say "first write a test that reproduces this bug, then fix it"; Claude Code follows this loop reliably when you make the phases explicit
+• Never say "fix this bug".
+Say "first write a test that reproduces this bug, then fix it."
+Claude Code follows the loop reliably when the phases are explicit.

-- A failing test is the specification; the fix is just the work of making it green — this framing keeps the scope honest
+• A failing test is the specification.
+The fix is just the work of turning it green.
+That framing keeps the scope honest.

-- Phase 3 (verify) means running the full suite, not just the reproduction test; regressions hide in the tests you didn't look at
+• Verify means running the full suite, not only the reproduction.
+Regressions hide in the tests you did not look at.

-- The three-phase pattern produces a PR with built-in evidence: the reproduction test, the targeted fix, and the clean run — reviewers can understand the full story without asking questions
+• The three-phase pattern produces a PR with built-in evidence: the reproduction test, the targeted fix, the clean run.
+Reviewers see the full story without asking questions.

 Going deeper

-The standalone cable Reproduce → fix → verify covers the full pattern including how to handle bugs with external dependencies, rollback notes for high-risk fixes, and integrating this loop into a Linear workflow.
+The standalone cable Reproduce → fix → verify covers the full pattern, including how to handle bugs with external dependencies, rollback notes for high-risk fixes, and how we wire this loop into a Linear workflow.

 Next